QuineDot/rust-learning/src/dyn-trait-coercions.md

 ```

 The warning currently says "while the associated type can be specified, it cannot
-be used in any way," but this example shows that is not technically true.
-I think
+be used", but this example shows that is not technically true.
+I think this sort
-this sort of usage was just not anticipated.
+of usage was just not anticipated.

 The reason it's not an error to specify non-`dyn`-usable associated types in this
 manner is that there was a period where you could add `Self: Sized` bounds to